Renton-Hall Theatre - 2/4 Smith-Geneva

 Balcom and Vaughan moved the organ to the congregation's new building at 2640 Benson Rd.
 S. in 1960 as their opus 679, and they added 2 ranks.
 They replaced the original console with a new B&V console.
 The disposition of the original console is unknown.

 In 1971, the organ was relocated to Calvary Lutheran (ELCA) in Ballard by Richard Warburton - at which time he removed the added celeste rank, reducing the organ to 5 ranks.
-It exists at this location with its four original ranks and chests, but w/o its original console.
+As of 2006, it existed at this location with its four original ranks and chests, but w/o its original console.